-Ramen isn’t the only delicious noodle dish in town (though I have recommendations for ramen if you need!).
-If you’re in the mood for thick strands of udon or earthy buckwheat soba, here are my recommendations!
+Ramen isn’t the only delicious noodle dish around, though I have recommendations for ramen if you need!
+But if you’re in the mood for thick strands of udon or earthy buckwheat soba, here are my recommendations!

 If you’re headed to the Higashi Chaya district, you must lunch at Buemon.
-Their specialty is Kaga-bocha soba, infused with the flavor of the region’s famous roasted twig tea.
-Their tempura soba is is equally popular.
+Their specialty is Kaga-bocha noodles, infused with the flavor of the region’s famous roasted twig tea.
+Their tempura dish is is equally popular.

 If you want some amazing cold soba, try the Shirayuki soba, with an egg yolk nestled in a bed of beaten egg whites.
 The flavor can be almost overwhelming, but delicious.